kronbichler/ceed_benchmarks_dealii/README.md

 ### Results for Laplace operator (BP3)

 We now turn to the evaluation of the three-dimensional Laplacian on a general geometry (bake-off problem 3).
+Here, we only look at the details of the matrix-vector product and not the conjugate gradient solver as a whole, because the vector operations (that again take a signicant proportion of the time for `p>2`) are the same as before.
 On one node of Intel Broadwell E5-2690 v4 (2x14 cores at 2.6 GHz nominal frequency, Turbo Boost to 2.9 GHz enabled) the following throughput is reached:
 ![alt text](https://github.com/kronbichler/ceed_benchmarks_dealii/blob/master/bp3/gnuplot/matvec_bdw.png)

-As opposed to the mass matrix where the only sensible option is to read the precomputed Jacobian determinant from memory, there are several options to get the variable coefficients for the Laplacian.
-In the figure above, we used the final geometry tensor, i.e. we stored the 6 independent components of the symmetric matrix `det(J) J^{-1} J^{-T}` and loaded it in each quadrature point.
-As for the mass matrix, a clear bump in throughput is visible when the whole data fits into the level 3 cache.
+As opposed to the mass matrix where the only sensible option is to read the precomputed Jacobian determinant from memory, there are several options to implement the variable coefficients for the Laplacian.
+In the figure above, we used the final geometry tensor, i.e. we store the 6 independent components of the symmetric matrix `det(J) J^{-1} J^{-T}` and load it in each quadrature point.
+As for the mass matrix, a clear peak in throughput is visible when the all data fits into the level 3 cache.
 Since this is six times more data than for the mass matrix, the high performance is limited to significantly smaller problem sizes (and won't be visible at all once we have many nodes with MPI due to the communication overhead).